-- 3.1.
-The OC is required to conduct Championships for the following divisions. - Australian Senior Jumping Championship. - Australian Young Rider Jumping Championship - Australian Junior Jumping Championship. - Australian Children's Championship - National Teams Trophy. - Young Rider Teams - Junior Teams - 3.2.
-The Championship comprises three Competitions, each taking place on a different day.
-It is recommended that there be a break of one day between the Second and Third Final Competitions. - 3.3.
-The total Penalties incurred in the first Competition(see formula below), the first round of the second Competition and the two rounds of the final Competition count towards the individual placing.
-The Athlete with the least number of Penalties will be declared the winner and other Athletes are placed according to their Penalties - 3.4.
-The design and construction of all obstacles with regard to safety and technical suitability must be approved by the Technical Delegate and Course Designer.
+- 3.6 The design and construction of all obstacles with regard to safety and technical suitability must be approved by the Technical Delegate and Course Designer.
 The minimum diameter of poles used in all Championship Competitions must be at least 9 cm.
-Should a dispute arise relating to these obstacles, the Technical Delegate has the final decision. - 3.5.
-The water jump must be used two times in the Championship.
+Should a dispute arise relating to these obstacles, the Technical Delegate has the final decision. - 3.7 The water jump must be used two times in the Championship.
 It is compulsory in the first round of the team Competition.
-Water to be used with rail placed above the water on the first competition.
+Water to be used with rail placed above the water for the First Qualifying Competition.
 The Course Designer will, at his discretion, decide in which other Competitions the water jump will be used

-First Final competition
+First Qualifying competition